gautamvishal1129-glitch/docker-projects/README.md

 1. [Docker Project 01](./docker-project-01) - This project is a static website deployed using Docker and Nginx.

-2. More projects coming soon...
+2. More projects coming soon..